 [6] The lowest reported R.

 [7] There are likely to be crowding-out effects between interventions whereby each additional intervention reduces the ΔR of all the other interventions applied.
 Conversely, as policy makers remove interventions, the ΔR of the remaining interventions will increase marginally.
-It is therefore reasonable to assume that the ΔR values for each intervention listed in Table 2 is a low estimate, and its effectiveness would increase if other interventions were removed.
+Therefore we can reasonably assume that the ΔR values for each intervention in Table 2 is a low estimate, and its effectiveness would increase if other interventions were removed.
 We have estimated a linear adjustment factor to account for this effect, which we intend to expand upon in subsequent posts.

 Image by Fernando Zhiminaicela